icemc/zio-rest-api-seed/README.md

 - Import the project in your preferred sbt supported IDE (we recommend Intellij Idea, the community version will suffice)
 - Make sure all external dependencies are up and running (See [docker-compose.yml](./docker-compose.yml) file)
 - Start coding and testing.
-- Pull request are welcomed.
+- Pull requests are welcomed.

 ## Contributing
 This project is open to contributions be it through issues or pull request.
 Have a look at our [`contribution guide`](./CONTRIBUTING.md) before you get started.